featurist/coypu-jvm/README.md

 	  browser.clickLink("Sign out");
 	}

-It will return as soon as the first from your list of states is found, and throw if none of the states are found within the `Configuration.Timeout`
+It will return as soon as the first from your list of states is found, and throw if none of the states are found within the `SessionConfiguration.Timeout`

 Avoid this: